andrew-ng1/hdfs_log_anomaly_detection_oncloud/README.md

 By combining these, the project highlights how to design **scalable, cloud-enabled analytics pipelines** that can support both simple analyses and more advanced machine learning tasks.

+This project was completed during the Master of Data Science Program at The University of Columbia University in May 2022.

 ---

 ## Highlights